zet-root/btrfs-recon/README.md

 Some example query what found the issue for my filesystem:

+This SQL provides you with possible generation numbers, where a complete tree exists.
 ```sql
 WITH complete_tree AS (
     SELECT DISTINCT a.bytenr AS logical_up, kp.blockptr AS logical_down, tn."level" AS lvl, tn.generation